 Actually, effective writing (and we’ll use the term “effective” rather than “good,” as “good” can be fairly subjective) is more than just writing that is clear and that flows; effective writing is writing that’s persuasive.

 When we use the term “persuasive,” we’re using it very broadly; in other words, being persuasive involves more than simply getting a reader to change his/her mind, it’s about persuading the reader of the writer’s competence, professionalism, and intelligence.
 And, of course, part of this persuasion is certainly ensuring that our document is clear and that it “flows.”
 Writing a persuasive document means understanding how to create a document so that it meets reader needs, is useful, and helps readers access the information they need when they need it.
+Consider the following persuasive writing tips and ideas to improve the effectiveness of your team's writing.

 The idea behind persuasion is simply that readers make judgments about us and about the company or organization we work for based on the written documents we generate.
 Like it or not, it’s true.
 You can probably think of a document or two that you’ve read and thought, “Wow!
 That organization can’t even put together a decent letter; I’m not going to do business with them!”
 Or, you’ve probably read a letter or document written by an individual that makes you wonder about that person’s competence or professionalism.